 To review, the selection of Dissertation Committee members is as follows.
 The Chair is selected immediately after passing the Preliminary exams.
-The second member is selected while the student is completing Series B coursework.
-The third member is selected in the final semester of Series B coursework.
+The second and third members are selected while the student is completing Ph.D. coursework.
 The timing of selecting the fourth member and the reader of the Dissertation committee will be determined by the student's Chair.
-Some Chairs prefer to select the fourth member and reader before the Prospectus Defense while others prefer to delay until after.

-The student in consultation with their Chair will complete the assembly of the dissertation committee with the addition of two more members for a total of five.
-The fourth member may be program faculty or a subject matter or methods expert from another department with Graduate Faculty status; the reader appointed by the Dean of the Graduate School from outside the department.
+Some Chairs prefer to select the fourth member and reader before the Prospectus Defense while others prefer to wait until afterwards.
+The fourth member may be program faculty or a subject matter or methods expert from another department with Graduate Faculty status; the reader is from another department of the University with Graduate Faculty status.
 This committee of five members will sit as the final examining body for the dissertation defense.
 If, they have been selected prior to the Prospectus Defense, the fourth and fifth members may also choose to participate in the prospectus defense.
 Every Dissertation committee must have at a majority of members from the Public Administration faculty.